 Value of Resource Savings = (System Savings) X (System Avoided Costs ) + (Value of Other Resource Savings)

 The value of the benefits for a particular measure will also include other resource savings where appropriate.
 Maintenance savings will be estimated in annual dollars levelized over the life of the measure.
-The details of this methodology are subject to change by the TRC Working Group.
+The details of this methodology are subject to change by the 2011 TRC Order.

 Transmission and Distribution System Losses